 Before today, anything you have read about borrowing money, or any presentations you have seen, will probably have focussed on lending products, or on the information that banks look at when making lending decisions.
-This is misleading because it implies that lending is an exact science (it is not) and fails to explain HOW lending decisions are made and WHY they go wrong.
+This is misleading because it implies that lending is an extract science (it is not) and fails to explain HOW lending decisions are made and WHY they go wrong.

-In this article, we are going to explain what actually goes on behind the scenes when a bank is making a lending decision, and how some decisions can go disastrously wrong - we call it 'the flawed lending process'.
-You might find some of what we say surprising.
+In this article, we are going to reveal the surprising reality of what actually goes on behind the closed doors of a bank when a lending decision is being made - we refer to it as 'the flawed lending process'.